 - Attendance of A Fête Worse than Death.

 - Another individual (possibly wanting to get rid of the victim) kicking him or her upstairs.

 - Being in a place where people believe they need a human sacrifice for prosperity.

-- In Buffy the Vampire Slayer Season 10, Dracula gets his hands on the book of the laws of magic, and writes a law saying that he will be acknowledged as the lord of all vampires.
+- In Buffy the Vampire Slayer Season 10, Dracula gets his hands on the book of the laws of magic and writes a law saying that he will be acknowledged as the lord of all vampires.
 This results in other vampires trying to kill him so they can take the title for themselves.

 - In Mr. Peabody & Sherman, Penny plans to marry King Tut knowing he dies young, intending to get all his riches.
 However, she didn't know that wives of the pharaoh are condemned to death when he dies.

-- Jack Sparrow in the beginning of Pirates of the Caribbean: Dead Man's Chest, where he's being honored by a primitive tribe as a god who they intend to "free"... by roasting and eating his corporeal "prison".
+- Jack Sparrow at the beginning of Pirates of the Caribbean: Dead Man's Chest, where he's being honored by a primitive tribe as a god who they intend to "free"... by roasting and eating his corporeal "prison".

 - In the Deryni works, kingship in the Eleven Kingdoms is often a dangerous job, so a partial list of the dangers includes: